1. Purpose of this information

 You may be asked to give a brief overview of the project but formal presentations are not required.
 You should be prepared to answer questions from the REC including questions regarding the science/methodology of the study.

 There is a lead reviewer form for committee members to use when undertaking a full ethical review.
 There is also a separate lead reviewer form for studies requiring approval under the Mental Capacity Act (England).
 These documents are used when reviewing the application to ensure all aspects of the ethical review are considered.

 Any questions the REC has could be directed from the Chair alone, a member who has led the review of the study or anyone else on the Committee.
 This varies by REC.
+If your research involves the NHS, a member of HRA staff may ask you questions to help with the HRA assessment of the application.
 The REC may not be able to ask you all of their questions at the meeting therefore, further information may be requested as part of the ethical review opinion letter.

 The length of time you can expect to be in the meeting will vary depending on the type of study and any questions the REC may have; however, you can expect to be present in the meeting usually for anywhere between five and 20 minutes.

 Once all the REC’s main queries have been answered, you will be given an opportunity to raise any brief queries you may have, then you will be thanked for attending and shown out of the room (if you attend in over the phone the teleconference will be terminated).
 The REC will then discuss the application further, taking into account the answers that you provided.
 At the end of the discussion the REC will make a decision and a formal letter containing that decision will be e-mailed to the chief investigator (copying in the sponsor) within a maximum of 10 working days of the meeting.